Published 15 Aug 2023

 In Great Britain alone, 2,595 died from mesothelioma due to asbestos exposure (2017).
 Worldwide there are around 125 million people exposed to asbestos in the workplace and, despite certain state regulations (US, UK, AU) that control or ban the use of asbestos, there are thousands of deaths and disabilities caused by exposure.

-Failure to inspect the workplace for the existence of asbestos as well as properly informing and protecting employees from asbestos exposure can result in work-related deaths and illnesses, costly settlement, and penalties due to non-compliance with regulations.
+Failure to perform asbestos building inspection, as well as properly informing and protecting employees from asbestos exposure can result in work-related deaths and illnesses, costly settlements, and penalties due to non-compliance with regulations.

 Steps to Protect Employees from Asbestos Exposure in the Workplace